titon/framework/docs/en/packages/event/listeners.md

 # Listeners #

-A `Titon\Event\Listener` is an interface that defines a mapping of observers that will be subscribed to events.
+A listener is an interface that defines a mapping of observers that will be subscribed to events.
-To utilize this functionality, implement the `subscribeToEvents()` method.
+To utilize this functionality, implement the `Titon\Event\Listener` interface and the `subscribeToEvents()` method.

 ```hack
 class ExampleListener implements Titon\Event\Listener {